Search...

 Set up the server for authentication

-Before beginning the process, you will need to get an authorization code to authorize the user into the Embedded Payout component workflow.
+Before beginning the process, you will need to get an authorization code to authorize the user into the Embedded Transfer component workflow.
 Always get authorization codes on the server side, a trusted environment.
 This prevents malicious users from being able to alter the scope.

 • scope: Indicates the resources your application is allowed to access.
 For this SDK, you must provide w:awx_action:transfers_edit as the scope.